dcernst/dcernst.github.io/teaching/mat320f23/homework.md

 - **Daily Homework 15:** Complete 2.91, 3.2, 3.3, 3.5 in *Chapter 2: Mathematics and Logic* and *Chapter 3: Set Theory* and digest the surrounding text along the way.
 (Due Wednesday, October 4)
 - **Daily Homework 16:** Complete 3.7-3.10, 3.12 in *Chapter 3: Set Theory* and digest the surrounding text along the way.
 (Due Friday, October 6)
 - **Daily Homework 17:** Complete 3.48-3.53 in *Chapter 3: Set Theory* and digest the surrounding text along the way.
 (Due Wednesday, October 18)
+- **Daily Homework 18:** Complete 3.59, 3.60 and any three from 3.61 in *Chapter 3: Set Theory* and digest the surrounding text along the way.
+(Due Friday, October 20)

 <!-- - **Daily Homework 15:** Complete 2.86-2.88 in [Chapter 2: Mathematics and Logic]({{site.baseurl}}/teaching/mat320f21/MathAndLogic.pdf) and digest the surrounding text along the way.
 (Due Friday, September 24)